sanjeev0575/AWS_With-_Terraform/Terraform/Terraform_functions_(day11-12)/README.md

 Welcome to the Terraform Functions comprehensive learning guide!
 This two-day module covers Terraform's built-in functions through 12 hands-on assignments.
 Each assignment focuses on specific functions and real-world use cases.

+Terraform functions are built-in helpers that help you manipulate data (like strings, numbers, lists, maps, etc.) inside your Terraform code.

 **📋 For step-by-step demo instructions, see [DEMO_GUIDE.md](DEMO_GUIDE.md)**